Truth is, legitimate online jobs are all around us.

 #3 Incoming Customer Support Specialist

-- I might get one of those fancy titles, like Customer Happiness Hero, Happiness Engineer or Customer Success Ninja
+- You might get one of those fancy titles, like Customer Happiness Hero, Happiness Engineer or Customer Success Ninja

-There’s a great chance this kind of job can be done by chat and email.
+There’s a great chance this kind of job can be done by chat and email…no phone.

 This legitimate online job covers all areas of business, whether technical or non-technical.
-And, just like any other customer service position, your main responsibility will be to provide top-notch service to your customers.
-After all, you will be the first line of contact and first impressions are lasting, right?
+And, just like any other customer service position, your main responsibility is to provide top-notch service to your customers.
+After all, you’ll be the first line of contact and therefore making a lasting first impressions.

 Some of the things you may do: